cpouthier/kasten-imagepull/readme.md

 - Veeam Kasten will snapshot both the application PVC(s) if any and the PVC containing all the images and export them if specified.
 - The `postExport` phase will delete the PVC named `image-cache` to leave the namespace clean.

+ # Restore process - WIP

+- Restore firstly the backed up PVC containing images
+- pop up a local registry
+- push images from PVC to local registry
+- modify deploiments to point to local registry
+- restore whole application

-## Notes & caveats
+# Notes & caveats
 - If image size inspection fails for an image, the script accounts for it by adding a conservative fallback (512 MiB per failed image).
 - The computed PVC size is rounded up to MiB and increased by a 1 GiB buffer.
 - If your cluster uses volume resizing policies or you prefer a different StorageClass or PVC name, adapt the Blueprint accordingly.
 - Network access and credentials to private registries must be available to `skopeo` (e.g., via node-level credentials or registry auth configured in the pulling image).

-## Customization
+# Customization
 - Change image/toolbox, PVC names, buffer size, or the image-sanitization logic by editing `blueprint.yaml`.
 - If you want to persist archives longer, remove the `postExport` PVC deletion or adapt to snapshot/backup the PVC before deletion.

-# Restore process - WIP

-- Restore firstly the backed up PVC containing images
-- pop up a local registry
-- push images from PVC to local registry
-- modify deploiments to point to local registry
-- restore whole application

 <!-- End -->